More Rohingyas flee to Bangladesh as violence spreads in Myanmar

 "When there is peace in our country, I will go back and I will try to find out about my father and uncles," she said.

-(Additional reporting by Rafiqur Rahman; Writing by Yimou Lee; Editing by Clarence Fernandez)
+Additional reporting by Rafiqur Rahman and Antoni Slodkowski; Writing by Yimou Lee and Antoni Slodkowski; Editing by Clarence Fernandez